-We at mobileWOMEN.online believe that women with disabilities steer their own lives.
+We at mobileWOMEN.org believe that women with disabilities steer their own lives.
 Empowered by knowledge, we are having children, pursuing careers, competing in professional sports arenas, becoming community leaders, and living life to the fullest!
 At mobileWOMEN.online, there is a place for us to unite and ask questions, as well as share ideas, insights, and experiences.
 Most of all, this site is a place where we can learn from each other.

-mobileWOMEN.online is the creation of women in wheelchairs who were having difficulty finding answers to their questions about health, fashion, and other topics.
+mobileWOMEN.org is the creation of women in wheelchairs who were having difficulty finding answers to their questions about health, fashion, and other topics.
 Our mission is to bring together current and accurate information on issues of interest to our community.

 mobileWOMEN.online is very excited to have an active Facebook page, with new members joining each day!
 Our page is an extension of our website that provides another way for mobileWOMEN to interact, share experiences, and make our community that much more united!

-We are thrilled with the success of mobileWOMEN.online, a site where knowledge will be expanded and success will be celebrated, thereby broadening the horizons for women in wheelchairs all over the world! mobileWOMEN.online is very grateful for the previous and continued support from organizations like the W. M. Keck Center for Collaborative Neuroscience, The California Endowment, and The Christopher & Dana Reeve Foundation.
+We are thrilled with the success of mobileWOMEN.org, a site where knowledge will be expanded and success will be celebrated, thereby broadening the horizons for women in wheelchairs all over the world! mobileWOMEN.online is very grateful for the previous and continued support from organizations like the W. M. Keck Center for Collaborative Neuroscience, The California Endowment, and The Christopher & Dana Reeve Foundation.

 About Bethany A. Hoppe – Editor